 Termites are located in most parts of the world and they are very common throughout the greater Los Angeles area and Orange County.
 Termites never sleep.
 Once they invade a home they start eating, working, and multiplying 24 hours a day, seven days a week.

 It’s important to note that although termites can cause large amounts of damage to homes and other structures, they are not typically disease carriers or harmful to humans.
+Despite this, termite control is important to the integrity of your home or building.

 A termite’s sole purpose in life is to consume cellulose, a chief component of wood.
 They are very useful in nature because they help to break down and recycled dead trees.